freeCodeCamp/freeCodeCamp/guide/english/containers/docker/useful-commands-for-docker/index.md

+---
+title: Useful commands for Docker
+---
 # Useful commands for Docker

 - Docker is mainly used for run programs on server side.
 - Companies customize their OS before use.
 They don't require many things like GUI.
 -  Less program means less RAM used and more security.
 	- More features means more chances to hack, more vulnerabilities.
 - We use OS to run program.
 Docker gives us an environment to run our program.

 ## Installing docker-engine
 ### For  Redhat OS